MaliciousGenius/dArch/README.md

 # microarch-dev
-Construction enviroments for development on microarch-base
+Construction enviroments

+All setup ewents, from user system

-1. if you use Parrallels, first start ./prepare.sh
+1. if you use Parrallels, first start sudo ./prepare.sh
 2. sudo ./apply.sh